-

 (Reviewed by JD Jung) #CommissionsEarned “A man crushed by reality puts on a show of endurance.”
 This is exactly the case with twenty-five-year-old Yozo Oba, who is sent to a seaside sanitarium to recover from injuries due to failed suicide … Continue reading

-Tagged Japan, mental illness, suicide
+Tagged Japan, mental illness, short books, suicide

 Comments Off on The Flowers of Buffoonery – Os Amu Dazai, (translated by Sam Bett)